 3. XigmaNAS (formerly NAS4Free)

-It also based on FreeBSD just like FreeNAS, actually, it had been developed using the code of FreeNAS and later in 2018, NAS4Free was renamed to XigmaNAS.
-It can be used USB sticks, memory cards or hard drives and SSDs as boot media.
+It also based on FreeBSD just like FreeNAS, actually, it had been developed using the code of FreeNAS, and later in 2018, NAS4Free was renamed XigmaNAS.
+It can be used with USB sticks, memory cards, or hard drives and SSDs as boot media.
 It is also possible to boot it from a live CD or a live USB stick.